Divorce in Washington

 Legal Process in Washington

-Begin by filing a Petition for Dissolution of Marriage with your local Superior Court and paying the court fee.
+Begin by filing a Petition for Dissolution of Marriage with your local Superior Court and paying the filing fee, which typically ranges from $435 to $450 depending on the county.

-Legally serve your spouse with the divorce papers and file proof of service with the court.
+Legally serve your spouse with the divorce papers via a sheriff, process server, or certified mail.
+File proof of service with the court.

-Both spouses must provide full financial disclosure.
-If you can't agree on terms, the court will step in.
+Both spouses must provide full financial disclosure, including income, assets, debts, and expenses.
+If you can't agree on terms, the court may step in.

-After the 90-day waiting period, submit the final documents and obtain the court’s divorce decree.
+After the 90-day waiting period from the date your spouse was served, submit the final documents and obtain the court's divorce decree.